AdvancedTechnologyCoin/arc_core/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `arcticcoind` for your own use.
+You can ignore this section if you are building `arcd` for your own use.

-arcticcoind/arcticcoin-cli binaries are not included in the Arctic-Qt.app bundle.
+arcd/arc-cli binaries are not included in the Arctic-Qt.app bundle.

-If you are building `arcticcoind` or `Arctic Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `arcd` or `ARC` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: